This section covers the installation of MySQL binary distributions

 shell> scripts/mysql_install_db --user=mysql

-If you run the command as root
+If you run the command as root, you must

-option as shown.
+use the --user option as shown.
 The value of

 the option should be the name of the login account that you